KriszgruberL/Immo_Eliza_scrapping/README.md

 - Initializing HTTP session parameters and headers.
 - Sending requests to the target website.
 - Parsing HTML content using BeautifulSoup.
-- Extracting property details and saving them incrementally in `houses.jsonl`.
+- Extracting property details and saving them every 10 pages in `houses.json`.

 ### property.py